Search

 Real-time data on flow levels are available online: https://wsoweb.ladwp.com/Aqueduct/realtime/lvrealtime.htm

-Temps are rising, and rattlesnakes are on the move in the Eastern Sierra.
-Recent sightings have been reported in the Tablelands (Happiness & Sads), Buttermilks, Druids, and the Gorge.
+Rattlesnakes are on the move in the Eastern Sierra during spring, summer and fall.
+Watch out in the Tablelands (Happiness & Sads), Buttermilks, Druids, and the Gorge.

 Rattlesnakes aren’t aggressive, but they will defend themselves if startled.
 That “ch-ch-ch-ch” you hear?
 It’s just their way of saying: “Hey, I’m here—please don’t step on me.”